 Kitchens remain the most popular room in the house to renovate.
-It's a big job, both in terms of cost and the amount of work that gets done, so before you hire a contractor and start bashing down walls, there are some important things to do.
-Check out these beginner tips if you want to remodel a kitchen.
+It's a big job, both in terms of cost and the amount of work that gets done.
+So before you hire a contractor and start bashing down walls, there are some important things to do.
+Namely, setting a budget, determining what you want, and planning how it all will fit.

 Set Your Budget Before You Remodel a Kitchen